devcontainers/devcontainers.github.io/_implementors/features.md

 ## <a href="#release" name="release" class="anchor"> Release </a>

-_For information on distributing Features, see [the dev container features distribution page](../features-distribution)._
+_For information on distributing Features, see [the dev container Features distribution page](../features-distribution)._

 ## <a href="#execution" name="execution" class="anchor"> Execution </a>